NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ## Philippians 2:10-11

-> so that at the name of Jesus **every knee should bow**, in heaven and on earth and under the earth, 11 and **every tongue confess** that Jesus Christ is Lord, to the glory of God the Father.
+> so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.

 **Every knee should bow** shows that Jesus is receiving worship as God.
-Paul quotes Old Testament scriptures like Isaiah 45:23 which use these phrases for God.
+Paul quotes Old Testament scriptures like [Isaiah 45:23](#isaiah-4523) which use these phrases for God.
 Paul is therefore ascribing equality between Jesus and Jehovah God.
-This indicates the deity of Christ.
+This proves the deity of Christ.

 ## Colossians 1:15

-> **He is the image of the invisible God**, the firstborn of all creation.
+> He is the image of the invisible God, the firstborn of all creation.

 Jesus is the image of the invisible God.
 God the Father, the invisible God, still needs a way to interact with humans.
 So Jesus is the image, or physical, visible manifestation of the invisible God.
 Fully God, but in his humanity the visible representation that we humans can understand.